MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/convert-user-mailbox-to-shared-mailbox.md

 ## Convert the mailbox of a deleted user

-Let's say you've deleted a user account and now you want to convert their old mailbox to a share mailbox.
-Here's what you need to do:
+After deleting a user account, follow these steps to convert their old mailbox to a share mailbox:

 1. [Restore the user's account](../add-users/restore-user.md).